AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 Subtype Predicates
 ~~~~~~~~~~~~~~~~~~

-Static predicates are in |SPARK|.
-Dynamic predicates are also in
+Static predicates and dynamic predicates are both in
-|SPARK|, but are subject to some restrictions.
+|SPARK|, but subject to some restrictions.

 .. centered:: **Legality Rules**